 Be sure those under you know that you care more about their success than your own.

 Now, those are very basic things, but they can enhance the sense of justice and fairness in the workplace and will motivate your employees to help you all reach important goals.
 Most of all, remember we have to answer to God for how we lead those entrusted to us.
-(By the way, Jesus is the greatest example of this through servant leadership.)
+(Jesus, by the way, is the greatest example this kind of servant leadership.)